 Who can resist a beautiful bright red glaze?
 But red is also one of the most difficult colors to achieve in ceramic glazes.
 But it may not be as tough as you thought - as long as you choose the right method for your work.

-In today’s post, an excerpt from our latest free download, the 2011 Clay Workshop Handbook: Knowledge and Techniques for the Pottery Studio, Dave Finkelnberg explains four ways to get great red glazes and shares four fabulous red glaze recipes, from low-fire to high fire reduction.
-Have a look and then download your free copy of the 2011 Clay Workshop Handbook!
-Even if you are not going to a workshop this summer, there’s something in the handbook for you! – Jennifer Harnetty, editor.
+In this post, Dave Finkelnberg explains four ways to get great red glazes and shares four fabulous red glaze recipes, from low-fire to high fire reduction! - Jennifer Harnetty, editor.